Raid on Makin Island: Casualties

 USMC casualties were given as 18 killed in action and 12 missing in action.
 Of the 12 Marines missing in action, one was later identified among the 19 Marine Corps graves found on Makin Island.
-Of the remaining eleven Marines missing in action, nine were inadvertently left behind or returned to the island during the night withdrawal.
+Of the remaining 11 Marines missing in action, 9 were inadvertently left behind or returned to the island during the night withdrawal.
 They were subsequently captured, moved to Kwajalein Atoll, and executed by Japanese forces.
-Kōsō Abe was subsequently tried and executed by the Allies for the murder of the nine Marines.
+Admiral Abe Kōsō was subsequently tried and executed by the Allies for the murder of the nine Marines.
 The remaining two Marines missing in action were not accounted for.

 Carlson reported that he had personally counted 83 Japanese bodies and estimated that 160 Japanese were killed based on reports from the Makin Island natives with whom he spoke.
 Additional Japanese personnel may have been killed in the destruction of two boats and two aircraft.
-Morison states that 60 Japanese were killed in the sinking of one of the boats.
-Japanese records are however more precise and the entire garrison casualties were 46 killed of all ranks (not including the purported large casualties Carlson reported for the boats he had sunk).
+Historian Samuel Eliot Morison states that 60 Japanese were killed in the sinking of one of the boats.
+Japanese records indicate 46 killed of all ranks (not including the purported large casualties Carlson reported for the boats he had sunk).
 This was confirmed when supporting Japanese forces returned to the island and found 27 Japanese survivors of the raid.

-Conclusions
+Aftermath

 Although the Marine Raiders succeeded in killing over half of the Imperial Japanese garrison on the island, the raid failed to meet its other material objectives.
 No Japanese prisoners were taken, and no meaningful intelligence was collected.
 Also, no significant Japanese forces were diverted from the Solomon Islands area.
 In fact, because the vulnerabilities to their garrisons in the Gilbert Islands were highlighted by the raid, the Japanese strengthened their fortifications and defensive preparations on the islands in the central Pacific.
 As a result, the objective to dissipate Japanese forces may have had the unintended consequence of causing heavier losses for American forces during the battles of the Gilbert and Marshall Islands campaigns.
 However, the raid did succeed in its objectives of boosting morale and testing Raider tactics.